 I had no choice but to place FL Studio at the very top of this list because of how expansive the sound library is.
-There is a sound effect for basically every sound you come across, and I imagine someone animating a movie or editing a YouTube video should find it just as useful as someone designing their music tracks in a professional frame of mind.
-The software allows you to modify your sounds with all their parameters independent, so you will find beats that can be tweaked independently of the tempo as well as a superior pitch modulation.
+There is a sound effect for basically every sound you come across, and so someone animating a movie or editing a YouTube video should find it just as useful as someone who professionally designs music.
+The software allows you to modify your sounds with all their parameters independent, so you will find beats that can be tweaked independent of the tempo as well as a superior pitch modulation.
 Apart from that, the app bears the familiar features of the genre; the MIDI, the button-based interface and the dark, matt finished layout that makes you think you’re working on an actual studio machine.
 There are a lot of free and paid tutorials available online by independent content creators, so that’s a plus.

 Price: $99-$899 (depends upon the version)

 OS: Windows XP, Vista, 7, 8, 8.1, 10

 It is important to note here that we reviewed the Premium version of Magix Music Maker.
 Bad reviews you might find online are mostly for the free version, which is naturally less equipped.

 The reason Magix Music Maker fared inferior to FL Studio is because it requires you to download instruments after you’ve installed the core program, which can be a bit inconvenient especially if your internet connection isn’t all that speedy.
 But once downloaded, each instrument is quite a suite of sound, with many sounds to choose from that can be further diversified and made unique using all the tweaks the software affords you.
 Magix Music Maker is among the most superior options available for PC users.
 It is certainly better than Sony Music Maker which was incidentally acquired by the same company not long ago.
 The price might discourage some though.
 There are free options in the list thankfully.
 Read on to find which.